ErikBoesen/gimp-web/content/release-notes/gimp-2.10.md

 default behavior can be customized in _Edit > Preferences > Debugging_.

 Please note that we still need you to provide context, e.g. what you were doing when a crash occured.
-A step-by-step description how to reperoduce this bug will be most helpful.
+A step-by-step description of how to reproduce this bug will be most helpful.

 Additionally, in case of a crash, GIMP will now attempt to backup all images with unsaved changes, then suggest to reopen them the next time you start the